plan4res/plan4res.github.io/docs/source/Install/WithP4R/windows.rst

 Installing on Windows, using WLS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the procedure ‘Installing on Linux' : :doc:'/linux'
+Follow the procedure *Installing on Linux* : :doc:'/linux'

 Installing on Windows, using Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~